Tunchiie/GenreGenie/README.md

 Figure 5b: Most popular genres by aggregated popularity score.

-Regarding frequency and popularity, Action, Drama, and Thriller dominate the dataset.
-However, while Action movies are more numerous, Drama tends to receive higher vote averages, indicating stronger audience appreciation and reflecting a high saturation of drama films in the dataset.
+Regarding frequency and popularity, Action, Drama, and Thriller are prominent in the dataset.
+However, while Action movies are numerous, Drama tends to receive higher vote averages, indicating stronger audience appreciation and reflecting a high saturation of drama films in the dataset.
 This pattern suggests a potential bias toward high-volume genres that may not align with audience preference.

 #### Hidden Gems by Genre